StAndrewsCollege/2324-tej3m-5-e-0-sprint0-TheSoupMasta/overview.md

 - Need an adhesive: friction

 ## **Ideation**
+Method 1: Stepped tower method
+1. Start by cutting the paper in half.
+2. Fold both papers in half.
+3. Open up one folded piece of paper and set it on a table.
+4. Add some small pieces of paper on top for a flat surface.
+5. Stack on top of each other.

+Method 2: Standing book method
 1. Cut the paper in half.
 2. Cut one half in half.
 3. Cut that half in half for 4 total pieces.